alicevision/MeshroomMaya/doc/Documentation.v0.4.2.md

-# **MayaMVG** (v0.4.2)
+# **MeshroomMaya** (v0.4.2)

 ### **Start**

-The first time you use MayaMVG, you need to load the plugin (via Window → Settings/Preferences → Plug-in Manager).
+The first time you use MeshroomMaya, you need to load the plugin (via Window → Settings/Preferences → Plug-in Manager).
 Tick the autoload option to have it automatically loaded next time.
-You can now open the plugin window (via MayaMVG → Open).
+You can now open the plugin window (via MeshroomMaya → Open).

 ### **Load a project**

-MayaMVG allows you to load a Meshroom reconstruction.
+MeshroomMaya allows you to load a Meshroom reconstruction.
 Choose the Alembic file at the root of the project.

 ### **Interface**
-MayaMVG toolbar and parameters are presented as follow :
+MeshroomMaya toolbar and parameters are presented as follow :

 <p align="center">
   <img src="img/interface.png">